imteekay/machine-learning-research/papers/sybil-a-validated-deep-learning-model-to-predict-future-lung-cancer-risk-from-a-single-low-dose/index.md

 [Paper](paper.pdf)

-- Trained on LDCTs from the National Lung Screening Trial (NLST): training, dev, and test
-- Tested on Massachusetts General Hospital (MGH) and Chang Gung Memorial Hospital (CGMH)
-  - For testing, Sybil requires only one LDCT and does not require clinical data or radiologist annotations.
-  - It's interesting how the model learned throught the annotations from training and could figure it out on test sets without those annotations.
-- Sybil, that uses a single low-dose chest computed tomography (CT) scan to predict lung cancers occurring 1-6 years after a screen.
 - Context
   - Lung cancer screening (LCS) rates have focused on identifying those at the highest risk for lung cancer and directing available resources to screen them
   - Lung cancer diagnoses among never- and lighter-smokers are rapidly rising